fibo/vvvv-p4v/README.md

 p4v.v4p is separated from your root patch, to run it you need to open it explicitly.

 If you install package Pippo, p4v will try to
-    1. look for Pippo in the registry
+    1. look for Pippo in the packages folder
-    2. get the .zip url associated with Pippo package: this can be a url pointing to the github repo .zip file
+    2. pick last folder yyyymmdd
-    3. unzip that file in the current folder and then remove it
+    3. copy the content in current folder

+p4v should be able to install package from locally Maybe the easier thing is to put a "packages" folder inside p4v and use git to clone p4v repo and download all modules packages folder should look like this

+packages/<package name>/yyyymmdd

+any contributor could add packages to p4v repo.
+It could also be used the git submodule feature.

 TODO